MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 **Platforms**
 - Windows

-Microsoft Defender Antivirus is automatically installed on endpoints running the following versions of Windows:
+Microsoft Defender Antivirus is available on endpoints running the following versions of Windows:

+- Windows 11
-- Windows 10 or 11
+- Windows 10
 - Windows Server 2022
 - Windows Server 2019
 - Windows Server, version 1803, or newer
 - Windows Server 2016

+Microsoft Defender Antivirus is also available on:

+- Windows Server 2012 R2 when onboarded using the [modern, unified solution](/microsoft-365/security/defender-endpoint/configure-server-endpoints).
+   - Note: Automatically installs Microsoft Defender Antivirus in **Active mode**

+[System Center Endpoint Protection](/previous-versions/system-center/system-center-2012-R2/hh508760(v=technet.10)), enterprise-level endpoint antivirus protection is offered, which is managed through Microsoft Endpoint Configuration Manager on:

+- Windows 8.1
+   - Note: Windows Defender is also offered for [consumer devices on Windows 8.1](/previous-versions/windows/it-pro/windows-8.1-and-8/dn344918(v=ws.11)#BKMK_WindowsDefender), although Windows Defender does not provide enterprise-level management.

 What happens when another non-Microsoft antivirus/antimalware solution is used?
 Can you run Microsoft Defender Antivirus alongside another antivirus product?
 The answers depend on several factors, such as your operating system and whether you're using [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md) together with your antivirus protection.

 This article describes what happens with Microsoft Defender Antivirus and a non-Microsoft antivirus/antimalware solution, with and without Defender for Endpoint.

-> [!IMPORTANT]
-> - Microsoft Defender Antivirus is available on devices running Windows 10 and 11, Windows Server 2022, Windows Server 2019, Windows Server, version 1803 or newer, and Windows Server 2016.
-> - Microsoft Defender Antivirus is also available on Windows Server 2012 R2 when onboarded using the [modern, unified solution](/microsoft-365/security/defender-endpoint/configure-server-endpoints).
-> - The [Defender for Endpoint modern unified solution on Windows Server 2012 R2](configure-server-endpoints.md#new-windows-server-2012-r2-and-2016-functionality-in-the-modern-unified-solution) automatically installs Microsoft Defender Antivirus in **Active mode**.
-> - On Windows 8.1, enterprise-level endpoint antivirus protection is offered as [System Center Endpoint Protection](/previous-versions/system-center/system-center-2012-R2/hh508760(v=technet.10)), which is managed through Microsoft Endpoint Configuration Manager.
-> - Windows Defender is also offered for [consumer devices on Windows 8.1](/previous-versions/windows/it-pro/windows-8.1-and-8/dn344918(v=ws.11)#BKMK_WindowsDefender), although Windows Defender does not provide enterprise-level management.

 ## Antivirus protection without Defender for Endpoint